Last Updated on

 When it comes to Miniature Labradoodles, the options are endless.
 Certain coat combines two or three colors, which are either called “parti,” meaning patched, or “phantom,” meaning shaded two-toned hues.

 When compared to its parent breed, the Mini Labradoodle has a heavier body than the Poodle with more muscular forelimbs.
 It has a more narrow snout and muzzle than the Labrador.

 How Long Do Miniature Labradoodles Live?

-The average lifespan of a Mini Labradoodle is 12 – 15 years.
+As mentioned in the first paragraph the average lifespan of a Mini Labradoodle is 12 – 14 years.